 - A gardeners work is mostly regular, repeat work.
 Once they are busy they tend to stay busy.
 This is especially true during the growing season.

 - Gardeners are extra busy during the growing season.
 Our research shows that gardeners are unlikely to take a holiday between February and July because of the busy growing season.
 A gardeners diary will quickly fill up during this time.
 Gardeners are most likely to take holiday during August (school holidays) or September/October.
 This is when the growing season is slowing and gardeners are burnt-out from working long hours in the sun and need a break!
 Do not be surprised if it is hard to find a gardener during this time.
 However, after their holidays, gardeners return ready to schedule work for the autumn and winter seasons.

-A gardener may advertise for work even if they are 'full'.
+A gardener may advertise for work even if their schedule is 'full'.
 Why?

 may have space in their diary but not as much space as you are asking for.